 Robin's Story

-In 2015, Robin was ready to get his own music out so he took what he’d learned and produced his own EP, “Here Goes Something” on Fable Records.
-He launched the project with a show at Threadgills World Headquarters and later joined Dave Madden and Suzanna Choffel back at the TWH for a triple bill
+Fast Forward to 2015, after playing the side guy for years, Robin was ready to get more of his own music out so he took what he’d learned and produced his own EP, “Here Goes Something” on Fable Records.
+He launched the project with a show at the iconic Threadgills World Headquarters.

 By 2021 Robin was finally able to finish his next EP which he titled "Portraits" and released it in its entirety in April of 2022 which includes "Caroline", a co-write with Jeff Plankenhorn.